photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 - [ ] You had too many failed login attempts, therefore another attempt from your computer is temporarily not possible
 - [ ] Caps Lock is enabled on your keyboard, your computer has the wrong input locale set, or somebody else might have changed the password without telling you
 - [ ] `PHOTOPRISM_ADMIN_PASSWORD` does not have a minimum length of 8 characters, so PhotoPrism has been started without a password since there is no default
+- [ ] The password [contains one or more `$` signs that were not properly escaped](../../developer-guide/technologies/yaml.md#dollar-signs) in your `docker-compose.yml` file (escape them and reset your instance or [manually set the admin password](https://docs.photoprism.app/getting-started/docker-compose/#examples))
 - [ ] The password may be correct, but the username is wrong and does not match `PHOTOPRISM_ADMIN_USER`
 - [ ] You upgraded from a [Development Preview](../updates.md#development-preview) and might need to run the `photoprism users reset --yes` command [in a terminal](../docker-compose.md#command-line-interface) after the upgrade, see [Known Issues](../../known-issues.md#user-authentication) for details
 - [ ] Your browser cannot communicate properly with the server, e.g. because a [reverse proxy](../proxies/nginx.md), VPN, or CDN is configured incorrectly (check its configuration and try without)
 - [ ] You are connected to the wrong server, VPN, CDN, or a DNS record has not been updated yet
 - [ ] Remember that the initial admin username and password cannot be changed after PhotoPrism has been started for the first time

+We also recommend checking your [Docker Logs](docker.md#viewing-logs) for messages like *disk full*, *disk quota exceeded*, *no space left on device*, *read-only file system*, *error creating path*, *wrong permissions*, *no route to host*, *connection failed*, and *killed*:

+- [ ] If a service has been "killed" or otherwise automatically terminated, this points to a [memory problem](docker.md#adding-swap) (add swap and/or memory; remove or increase usage limits)
+- [ ] In case the logs show "disk full", "quota exceeded", or "no space left" errors, either [the disk containing the *storage* folder is full](docker.md#disk-space) (add storage) or a disk usage limit is configured (remove or increase it)
+- [ ] Errors such as "read-only file system", "error creating path", or "wrong permissions" indicate a [filesystem permission problem](docker.md#file-permissions)
+- [ ] Log messages that contain "no route to host" indicate a [problem with the database](mariadb.md) or network configuration (follow our [examples](https://dl.photoprism.app/docker/))

-To see which user accounts exist, [open a terminal](../docker-compose.md#command-line-interface) and run `photoprism users ls`.
+To see [which user accounts exist](https://docs.photoprism.app/user-guide/users/cli/) on your instance, [open a terminal](../docker-compose.md#command-line-interface) and run `photoprism users ls`.
 A new password can be set with `photoprism passwd [username]`.
 You can then try to log in again.
 [Upgrade to the latest release](../updates.md#docker-compose), restart the server, and [check the logs for errors and warnings](docker.md#viewing-logs) if it still doesn't work.

 ### No WebDAV Access ###